100+ Descriptive Words for Resume & How to Use Them

 Top leadership words for CV

 Leadership skills are highly valued even in employees in non-leadership positions.
-They imply that the person can take initiative, drive others and make things happen rather than wait for directions.
-And if you’re a manager, they’re even more important.
-Employers want proof of how you’ve directed a team during app development, coordinated the community projects or introduced staff training.
-Prove your leadership capabilities with the help of verbs below:
+They imply that the person can take initiative, drive others, and make things happen rather than wait for directions.
+And if you're a manager, they're even more important.
+Employers want proof of how you've directed a team during app development, coordinated community projects, or introduced staff training.
+Prove your leadership capabilities with the help of the strong adjectives below.
+Just keep in mind that too many adjectives are not the best idea as well.
+Use them wisely and in the right places.

 • Arranged